MemAgent: Reshaping Long-Context LLM with Multi-Conv RL-based Memory Agent: Methodology

-However, due to the nature of the \method approach, it generates multiple context-independent conversations for a single query, as illustrated in \autoref{fig:workflow}.
-Therefore, policy optimization cannot be implemented by simply applying the attention mask as is done in multi-turn tool-calling optimization.

-To address this issue, we treat each conversation as an independent optimization target, as demonstrated in \autoref{fig:rl}.
-Let $n_i$ denote the number of generated conversations $ (o_{i,1}, o_{i,2}, ..., o_{i,n_i})$ for a given sample $(q_i, a_i)$ in a group. $o_{i,j}$ further decomposes into token-level outputs $(o_{i,j,1}, o_{i,j,2}, ..., o_{i,j,|o_{i,j}|})$.
-We compute an outcome reward $R_i$ per sample by the final conversation that contains the final answer, and distribute group-normalized advantages across all associated conversations.
+Formally, the policy model $\pi_{\theta_\text{old}}$ samples a group of $G$ individual responses $\{ o_{i,j}\}_{i=1}^G$ for an input $x$.
+Let $n_i$ denote the number of generated conversations $ (o_{i,1}, o_{i,2}, ..., o_{i,n_i})$ for a given sample $(q_i, a_i)$. $o_{i,j}$ further decomposes into token-level outputs $(o_{i,j,1}, o_{i,j,2}, ..., o_{i,j,|o_{i,j}|})$.
+The advantage value is derived from the conversation that contains the final answer, then uniformly applied to all conversations originating from the same sample, as shown in Eq~\ref{eq:adv_multiconv}.
+Following Dr. GRPO~\citep{liu2025understanding}, we do not devide the advantage by the standard deviation.
+Eq~\ref{eq:loss_multiconv} describes our loss function.

-Equations~\ref{eq:adv_multiconv} and \ref{eq:loss_multiconv} illustrate how the advantage and loss are computed within our \method algorithm for context-independent multi-conversation rollouts.
-The advantage value is derived from the conversation that contains the final answer, then uniformly applied across all conversations originating from the same sample.
-Our loss function is analogous to that used in DAPO~\cite{yu2025dapo}, which incorporates a token-level averaging loss.
-Furthermore, we extend the dimensionality of the loss computation from the conventional \texttt{(group, token)} structure to \texttt{(group, conversation, token)}.
-Following DrGRPO~\cite{liu2025understanding}, we do not normalize the advantage by the standard deviation of rewards.